Daikon-Sun/VFX2017/hw1/README.md

 The first line contains a number N: the total number of pictures to be computed.
 The following N lines show picture name and exposure time seperated by a space.
 - All the pictures listed in input.txt (case sensitive).
-### Descriptions of all hyper-parameters:
-- mml (mtb_max_level): The maximum level of image pyramid while aligning images using the median threshold bitmap (MTB).
-- mmd (mtb_max_denoise): The threshold whenever a grayscaled pixel value is considered too close to the median, thus the pixel is included in the exclusion bitmap.
-- lambda: The weight on the smoothness term for debevec hdr method.
-- hdr_filename: the output filename for hdr (remember to include ".hdr" at end).
-- jpg_filename: the output filename for hdr (remember to include ".jpg" at end).